datalastic/mcp-server-datalastic/README.md

 ## Tools

-13 tools are available to all plans.
-11 additional tools become available with the **Maritime Reports** add-on.
+All 25 tools are always listed in your client.
+The Maritime Intelligence tools require the **Maritime Reports** add-on; everything else is available on every plan.

 **Vessel Tracking**